DNepovim/odyssea/wp-content/plugins/ml-slider/readme.txt

 * New feature: 'Auto play' option added
 * New feature: 'Smart Crop' setting ensures your slideshow size remains consitent regardless of image dimensions
 * New feature: 'Center align slideshow' option added for all sliders
-* New feature: Coin Slider upgraded to latest version, new options now exposed in Meta Slider
+* New feature: Coin Slider upgraded to latest version, new options now exposed in MetaSlider
 * New feature: Captions now supported by responsive slides
 * Improvement: Responsive AJAX powered administration screen
 * Improvement: Code refactored